A Ladder of Causal Distances: Related Work

+The two models predict different values for the intervention $\DO(A=a)$.
 In a toy interpretation, $B$ could be the improvement in life expectancy, and $A$ the daily intake of some drug.
 Then these two models would give rise to opposite policies given the goal of maximizing life expectancy.
 This should be reflected by a large distance between the models, but in fact the opposite happens: since $\mathfrak{C}_1$ and $\mathfrak{C}_2$ share the causal graph $\mathcal{G}$, we have $\SHD(\mathcal{G}, \mathcal{G}) = \SID(\mathcal{G},\mathcal{G}) = 0$.

 Strictly speaking, $\SID$ cannot even be applied in this case because the observational distributions are not identical.
 If, however, $\sigma_A \ll \sigma_B$, the observational distributions become almost indistinguishable, and one might be tempted to apply $\SID$, obtaining a distance of 0 although the interventional distributions still give rise to opposite policies.

-\Figref{fig:case_study_1} depicts the observational and interventional distributions of both models under the action $\DO(A=3)$ with $\sigma_A = \sigma_B = 1$.
-Similarly, ~\Figref{fig:case_study_2} shows the same distributions but with $\sigma_A = 0.1 \cdot \sigma_B$.
-We observe that the interventional distributions remain the same and different ($\ID$ is constant) even if the observational distributions become almost indistinguishable when $\frac{\sigma_A}{\sigma_B}$ becomes smaller.

-This problem is resolved by considering the intervention distance $\ID$ instead of $\SID$ which recognizes the intervention distribution as strictly different.
-Indeed, $\ID(\mathfrak{C}_1, \mathfrak{C}_2) \approx 1.4$ for both noise ratios.
+We provide more details about this problem and its resolution in Appendix A (\cf\ footnote~\ref{fn:app}).

-Another limitation of $\SID$ is that it is based on binary decisions: either two pairwise interventional distributions are the same or not (\cf\ \Eqnref{eqn:SID}).
+Another limitation of $\SID$ is that it is binary: either two pairwise interventional distributions are the same or not (\cf\ \Eqnref{eqn:SID}).
 It does not quantify the difference.
 In fact, for practical applications, two slightly wrongly inferred interventional distributions might be preferable to one completely wrongly inferred distribution.
-Also, if one has prior knowledge about which interventions are more critical, one might want to reflect this in the evaluation measure.

-Finally, $\SID$ and $\SHD$ cannot compare causal models at the counterfactual level because they ignore the structural equations and noise distributions (\cf\ \Eqnref{eq:struct_assign}).
-In contrast, we now propose distances for comparing causal models at all rungs of the ladder of causation.
+Also, if one has prior knowledge about which interventions are more critical, one might want to reflect this in the evaluation.
+Finally, $\SID$ and $\SHD$ cannot compare causal models at the counterfactual level as they ignore the structural equations and noise distributions (\cf\ \Eqnref{eq:struct_assign}).

-\section{Definition of causal distances}
+\section{Definition of Causal Distances}